DarlingWaifuNFT/PeachAudit/README.md

 # Considerations:
 **The current price is multiplied by 1000 due to the lack of decimals.**

+**Every transaction counts towards the limit for liquidity extraction, not just extractions themselves.**

 **These functions give percentages as results:**
 - Big commission formula (x is total USD):